MadhulikaSharma95/GithubUser/GithubUserRepos/Readme.md

+## Instructions to run:

 Database file be generated when you run the script for the first time.

 Use any extension for db, I used SQLite Viewer in VSCode

-## Instructions to run:
+##Backend

+Install / Initialize
-GithubUserRepos/flask-api> pip3 install -r requirements.txt
+- pip3 install -r requirements.txt

+To Run Script
-GithubUserRepos/flask-api> python3 script.py "username1","username2","username3",etc.
+- python3 script.py "username1","username2","username3",etc.

+To Run Flask API
-GithubUserRepos/flask-api> python3 app.py
+- python3 app.py

+##Frontend

+Note you need to have node / npm installed on your machine

+Install
-GithubUserRepos/frontend-js> npm i
+- npm install

+Start
-GithubUserRepos/frontend-js> npm start
+- npm start